ruuda/rcl/docs/syntax.md

 A let-binding is an _expression_, not an assignment statement.
 The expression evaluates to the expression after `;`.

-## Indexing
+## List indexing

-Brackets are used to index into collections.
-At the moment, only lists are supported.
+Brackets are used to index into lists.
 Indices must be integers and are 0-based.
 Negative indices index from the back of the list.

 ```rcl
 let xs = ["Deckard", "Rachael", "Tyrell"];